solidity-labs-io/forge-proposal-simulator/docs/testing/integration-tests.md

 ## Creating Integration Test Contracts

-Next, we create the `MultisigProposalTest` contract, inheriting `MultisigPostProposalCheck`.
-Add your tests to this contract, and use the addresses object to access the addresses of the contracts deployed by the proposals.
+Next, the creation of the `MultisigProposalIntegrationTest` contract is required, which will inherit from `MultisigPostProposalCheck`.
+Tests should be added to this contract.
+Utilize the addresses object within this contract to access the addresses of the contracts that have been deployed by the proposals.

 ```solidity
 pragma solidity ^0.8.0;